dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-3-final/app/phone-detail/phone-detail.component.ts"></code-example>

-You are now running a pure Angular application!
+You are now running a pure Angular application.

-### Say Goodbye to AngularJS
+### Say goodbye to AngularJS

-It is time to take off the training wheels and let the application begin its new life as a pure, shiny Angular app.
+It is time to take off the training wheels and let the application begin its new life as a pure, shiny Angular application.
-The remaining tasks all have to do with removing code - which of course is every programmer's favorite task!
+The remaining tasks all have to do with removing code - which of course is every programmer's favorite task.

-The application is still bootstrapped as a hybrid app.
+The application is still bootstrapped as a hybrid application.
 There is no need for that anymore.

 Switch the bootstrap method of the application from the `UpgradeModule` to the Angular way.